greetingsfellowhumans/sorcery/README.md

 end
 ```
 There is also a Src.time_forward/2 function which is far safer.
 It just skips the next (n) interceptors in the list.

+## Roadmap
+This should be considered experimental.
+Use in production at your own peril.
+(Cue villanous cackling)

+Changes still to be made
+[ ] Create storage behaviour so third party adapters can be made like a Redis or Mnesia backend.
+[ ] Create update behaviour.
+By default we persist everything via Ecto and the user's App.Repo implementation.
+It would be great to have better flexibility.
+[ ] Test and improve performance.
+I have no idea how it performs at scale currently.
+There is probably lots to be done.
+[ ] Test and fix bugs as they get reported.